Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 - **Picking a Lock (Thieves' Tools):** If you have proficiency in both Sleight of Hand and thieves' tools, you have advantage on Dexterity checks to pick locks.
 - **Stabilizing a Creature (Healer's Kit):** If you have proficiency in both Medicine and the healer's Kit, you have advantage on Wisdom (Medicine) checks to stabilize a dying creature.
 - **Creating a Potion (Alchemist's Supplies):** If you have proficiency in both Arcana and alchemist's Supplies, you have advantage on Intelligence checks to create potions.
-- **Repairing Armor (Smith's Tools):** If you have proficiency in both Athletics and smith's Tools, you have advantage on Strength checks to repair armor.
+- **Repairing Armour (Smith's Tools):** If you have proficiency in both Athletics and smith's Tools, you have advantage on Strength checks to repair armour.
 - **Performing Music (Musical Instrument):** If you have proficiency in both Performance and a musical instrument, you have advantage on Charisma (Performance) checks when playing the instrument.

 ### Benefits of Tool Proficiencies